Guide to choosing the right gravel bike

 Advantages of gravel bikes

-If you are thinking of starting out, choose a comfortable geometry, a wide gear range, and materials that fit your budget.
+If you're thinking about getting started, choose a comfortable geometry, a wide gear range, and materials that fit your budget.

 Versatility on all types of terrain

-They allow you to ride on asphalt, gravel roads, trails, and even forest paths without losing efficiency or comfort.
+They allow you to ride on asphalt, gravel tracks, trails, and even forest paths without losing efficiency or comfort.

 Comfort and control